Search AC Website

 • Doing their own work.

-• Being honest with their own work and skill level.
+• Being honest with their instructors and school administration.

 • Giving credit to other people’s work and ideas by using citations.